Ways to Study

 BSN & Accelerated BSN (ABSN) Programs

-The deadline to apply for the ABSN is in August.
-The deadline to apply for the 5-semester BSN is in December.
+The deadline to apply for the ABSN is in October.
+The deadline to apply for the 5-semester BSN and the BSN Military Pathway is in December.
 The application is posted online approximately two months before each application deadline.
-New Accelerated BSN (ABSN) students begin the program in May and new traditional BSN students begin each August.
+New Accelerated BSN (ABSN) students begin the program in May and new BSN students begin each August.

 Applications can only be submitted online and are found here.

 The School of Nursing receives approximately 300-400 applications for the traditional BSN program each year.
 We admit 104 students each fall.
 We typically receive 200-300 applications for the ABSN each year and admit 104 students each summer.

 Admissions decision letters for all applicants are mailed out approximately 12-14 weeks after the application deadline.
 We are not able to inform applicants of their admissions decisions by phone or email.

 Applicants will receive admissions decisions via mail indicating if they have been admitted, denied or waitlisted.
 Waitlisted students may be notified up until the day courses start if a space becomes available in the program.
 No information is released regarding position on the waitlist or the number of students placed on the waitlist.
 If spaces do not become available, the waitlist does not carry over to the following term.
 Waitlisted applicants must submit a new application to be considered for admission for a future term.
 Reapplication does not guarantee admission or a place on the waitlist.

 Admission to the School of Nursing is very competitive.
 The minimum cumulative grade point average for admission to the BSN is a 2.8 on a 4.0 scale.
 Admission to UNC-Chapel Hill as a first-year student does not guarantee admission to the School of Nursing as a junior.
 The minimum cumulative grade point average for the Accelerated BSN is a 3.0 on a 4.0 scale.
 Applicants must be eligible to return to all institutions previously attended.